-Spirits of the prominent and the ordinary haven’t checked out…
+Spirits of the prominent and the ordinary haven’t checked out.

 Some are possessive, some are willing to share, and others are on

 a mission they cannot fulfill.

 One perk that is popular with upper-income young people (21-30) is the hotel’s trendy nightclub, TEDDY’S. Another draw for this age group are pool parties that a person can buy a ticket to attend.
-Other perks include a Roof top terrace.

 There are 300 guest rooms and suites, offering a variety of choices.
 The Hollywood Roosevelt also has 25,000 square feet of conference space and meeting rooms.

-Many successful movie stars enjoyed staying here, including Marilyn Monroe, Charlie Chaplin, Clark Gable and Carol Lombard.
-The stable of actors and actresses that worked for Louie B Mayer’s film Studio all got to stay here, as he helped to build it.
+Among the many movie stars who stayed there were Marilyn Monroe, Charlie Chaplin, Clark Gable and Carol Lombard, including the stable of actors and actresses that worked for Louie B Mayer’s film studio.

 HISTORY OF MANIFESTATIONS